Efficient Quantum Polar Codes Requiring No Preshared Entanglement: Using Quantum Polar Codes for Pauli or Erasure Channels

+Bob next performs the phase IR decoding operation $\mathcal D_P$, using the information gained from decoding the first layer.
+Following \cite{suttershort}, we next show how the standard polar decoding procedure can be adapted for the outer layer of a two-stage polar scheme.

-In this section we present a concatenated classical coding scheme based on polar codes that can be used for efficient source coding.
+\prlsection{Efficient Concatenated Classical Source Coding} We start by presenting a concatenated classical coding scheme based on polar codes that can be used for efficient source coding.
 The scheme has been introduced in \cite{suttershort} for efficient channel coding at the optimal rate.
-It will serve as a building block to prove the reliability and efficiency of the entanglement distillation protocol introduced in Section~\ref{sec:ed} using quantum polar codes.
 Let $\mathcal{I}\subseteq [L]$ denote the indices of the frozen bits at the inner layer and let $K=L-\left| \mathcal{I} \right|$.
 The set $\mathcal{O}\subseteq [KM]$ denotes the indices of the frozen bits at the outer layer.\footnote{The bits at the outer layer are numbered with respect to the multilevel structure, i.e.,\ each binary decompressor is numbered sequentially.} Figure~\ref{fig:clSourceCoding}, depicts the scheme schematically for the setup of $L=4$, $M=2$, $\mathcal{I}=\{2,3\}$, $K=2$ and $\mathcal{O}=\{2\}$.
 In the following we prove that there exists an encoder and decoder that require $O(N \log N)$ steps having an error probability not greater than $O(L 2^{-M^{\beta}})$ for any $\beta<\tfrac{1}{2}$.